OK, Stairway to Heaven!

 So as in Bach's piece, even in the music itself there are some interesting symbolic and numerological correlations to metaphysical ideas.
 Doubtless the closer I look, the more correlations I might find; check back and see if I find more!
 (I already have now)

 Unlike in Bach's piece, however, we also have words.
 Are they really spiritually significant?
 Let's take a look, verse by verse; and chakra by chakra.

-In alchemy, the quest for enlightement is symbolized by turning lead (led) into gold, untarnished and everlasting.
-We don't know how to get there at first, but we are attracted by the quest (glitters), and we are hopeful.
-We first seek to get it by physical means, when we are stuck in the materialistic 1st chakra (like buying at a store; or foolishly believing we can buy our way into heaven, and unable to see the true value of things), but we soon learn that we can also create heaven through the use of our word (imagination, spell casting, ritual, learning, magic, etc.).
+In alchemy, turning lead (led) into gold, untarnished and everlasting, is the symbol for the quest of enlightenment.
+We don't know how to get there at first, but we are attracted by its glitter.
+At first we are stuck in the materialistic 1st chakra, believing we can "buy" our way into heaven, and unable to distinguish true values, but we soon learn we can also create heaven through the use of our word (imagination, spell casting, ritual, learning, magic, words of wisdom, etc.).
 And enlightenment has to be paid for in one way or another.
-Remember, the Magician is also linked to the first chakra, and was originally also a figure of commerce; able to persuade people "with a word" to part with their money.
-As in the Fool's Journey described by the tarot cards and elucidated by Robert Place, Joan Bunning and others, greed or worldliness is where we start from, but I think it's only the starting point, not the meaning of the whole song; which is an ascent on a 7-step stairway into spirituality or "heaven."
+Remember, the Magician is also linked to the first chakra, and was originally a figure of commerce; able to persuade people "with a word" to part with their money.
+In the Fool's Journey of the tarot, elucidated by Robert Place, Joan Bunning and others, greed or worldliness is where we start from, but it's only the starting point, not the meaning of the whole song; which ascends a 7-step stairway into spirituality or "heaven."
 And this positive interpretation would best fit with Robert Plant's own description of his lyrics as "a song of hope."